 B.S.
 Psychology and Second major in Anthropology, University of North Carolina at Chapel Hill

-Greg is a fifth year doctoral student in the clinical psychology program.
+Greg is a sixth year doctoral student in the clinical psychology program.
 Greg studied psychology through work at the Center for Developmental Science, Department of Psychology, and Department of Psychiatry at UNC Chapel Hill.
 His laboratory work involved several areas of study, including developmental pathways to substance use and addiction, the assessment of pediatric and adult bipolar disorder, and the development of gratitude in children.

 Greg studies the development of alcohol and substance use disorders and how this relates to co-occurring disorders, such as post traumatic stress disorder (PTSD).
 He has a particular interest in how different reinforcement processes may explain the relationship between problematic alcohol use and PTSD, as well as normative changes in alcohol use across development.
 In Greg’s free time he enjoys binge-watching TV shows, listening to music, drawing, and playing fantasy football.